tvanantwerp/old-tomvanantwerp.com/_posts/2015-07-13-insights-from-23andme-data.md

 title:  "Insights from my 23andMe Data"
 author: Tom VanAntwerp
 date:   2015-07-13 21:57:00
 description: "I managed to get a third-party health screening of my 23andMe data.
-While there is certainly room for error in these results, what I did find out was enlightening."
+While there is room for error in these results, what I did find out was enlightening."
 tags:
   - 23andMe
   - dopamine